Last Updated 10/1/2020

-I’ve received a response from Native confirming they and their suppliers do not test on animals, however, they only mentioned where they ship to not where they sell products.
-It should also be noted that Native is owned by a non-cruelty-free parent company, Procter & Gamble.
+Our team has received an email response from Native confirming they and their ingredient suppliers do not test on animals, however, they only mentioned where they ship to not where they sell products.

 Native Natural Deodorant by Native Cosmetics

 One brand that seems to be taking the natural deodorant scene by storm is Native Cosmetics.
 They carry a full line of deodorant for both men and women, at a reasonable price to boot ($12 USD).
 The product claims to keep odor at bay, even during sweaty workouts (which we all know is a downfall for most natural deodorants).

 The ratings for their deodorant are through the roof, with an average of 4.92 stars.
-I’ve been contemplating trying Native Deodorant for some time but wanted to fully research its ingredients and cruelty-free status first.
+We’ve been contemplating trying Native Deodorant ourselves but wanted to fully research their ingredients and cruelty-free status first.

 Native Deodorant Ingredients